Test Driving the Ford Focus ST

 It's equally satisfying to see that the steering rack is quick in its responses to the input of the driver, meaning it doesn't take much effort to get the Focus changing direction down a country road.

-Ford have opted for something called an eLSD for the ST (Electronic Limited Slip Differential) as opposed to a traditional mechanical differential.
+Ford have opted to fit something called an eLSD (electronic Limited Slip Differential) as opposed to a traditional mechanical option.
 A differential essentially distributes torque across the driven wheels to give you optimal grip; they really help reign in the under steer associated with powerful front-wheel drive vehicles.

-Potent performance and a very capable chassis are expected in this day and age from a hot hatchback, but the rest of the package is what really adds the finishing touches to a top performer.
+Potent performance and a capable chassis are expected in this day and age from a hot hatchback, but the rest of the package is what really adds the finishing touches to a top performer.